-But I wanted to see more than just one city if I was to travel the many hours by bus to get to a new state.
-I started looking at the names to see if any others jumped out at me, when I saw Grand Rapids.
+My pointer finger easily fell on Michigan.
+I started looking at the city names to see if any jumped out at me, when I saw Grand Rapids.
 It wasn’t a city that rang a bell but one that intrigued me, Grand Rapids – it sounded adventurous, didn’t it?

 With the quality hops that come out of the Willamette Valley and the clean water supply, it’s no big secret that Oregon has a solid craft beer scene.
 Portland is hyped up – a tad too much in my book – and Bend gets a nod as well, but have you heard of the other fantastic craft beer scene in the city of Eugene?

 I have to admit, I hadn’t even heard of Bend before I moved to Oregon.
 Once I arrived in Portland; however, I kept hearing about a faraway mountainous outdoor-loving place that could arguably rival Portland’s craft beer scene.

 This week was all about Oregon…and craft beer.
 From Ashland to Crater Lake to Bend, and back to Portland.
 It felt good to be on the road again and realize time and time again just how strikingly beautiful Oregon is.